Colleges by Location

 The student-to-faculty or student-to-professor ratio represents the number of students compared to the number of professors at a school.

-According to the most recent data, the student-faculty ratio at The University of Alabama in Huntsville was 17:1: that means 17 students per one teacher.
-The faculty of this school consists of 563 members, according to the most recent data reported.
-Out of that number, there were 298 men and 265 women.
+In 2024, this ratio at The University of Alabama in Huntsville was 17:1.
+That means that there were 17 times more students than teachers at this school.
+The faculty of this school consists of 537 members, according to the most recent data reported.
+This number included 290 men and 247 women.

 Student Population Diversity Graph